nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Achievements
 Despite the complexity, we achieved several milestones:
 - Designed a flexible and scalable multi-entity data model that can be expanded easily for future needs.
-- Successfully implemented user-friendly data visualization commands (`pie`, `bar`), providing tuition center administrators with valuable insights at a glance.
+- Successfully implemented user-friendly data visualization commands (`pie`, `bar`), providing private tutors with valuable insights at a glance.
 - Developed a robust system for error handling and user feedback, enhancing usability and reliability.

 In summary, EduTuTu required significant effort due to its multi-entity structure, visualizations, and user interface improvements.
 By reusing existing libraries and frameworks strategically, we maintained high functionality and usability while optimizing development time.